1979 cover art

 ©2021 Allie Burns (P)2021 Recorded Books

-Crime Crime Fiction Crime Thrillers Detective Fiction Historical International Mystery & Crime Mystery Thriller & Suspense Women Sleuths Women's Fiction Thriller Suspense
+Crime Crime Fiction Crime Thrillers Detective Fiction International Mystery & Crime Mystery Thriller & Suspense Women Sleuths Women's Fiction Thriller Suspense

 All stars